-Over the last month, British Columbians have been physically distancing and watching the pandemic unfold around the world.
+Over the last few months, British Columbians have been physically distancing and watching the pandemic unfold around the world.
 Some people have been following the news about COVID-19.
 While others are trying to maintain a daily routine as much as possible.

 But BC Schizophrenia Society (BCSS) understands that caring for someone with schizophrenia and serious mental illness doesn’t end.
 In addition to worrying about these new measures, families are still needing support and education as they navigate through the system.